University of North Carolina at Charlotte Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UNC Charlotte, approximately 58% of students took out student loans averaging $7,025 a year.
-That adds up to $28,100 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UNC Charlotte, approximately 53% of students took out student loans averaging $7,602 a year.
+That adds up to $30,408 over four years for those students.

-The student loan default rate at UNC Charlotte is 6.1%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UNC Charlotte is 5.9%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 University of North Carolina at Charlotte Undergraduate Student Diversity